Text Size

 • Always attend key presentations with your child so that they feel supported by your involvement.
 These are usually at the beginning of Key Stage 3, Key Stage 4 (Options) and in preparation for the Sixth Form.

-• Encourage your child to attend trials to represent Sandwell Academy in sporting activities and come to the Academy to support them.
+• Encourage your child to attend trials to represent Sandwell Academy in sporting, or other, activities and come to the Academy to support them.

 • Encourage your child to audition for Sandwell Academy productions, attend Music School and come to the Academy to watch his/her performance.